eric-ai-control/eric-sdk/README.md

 📘 Eric SDK (JavaScript + TypeScript)

 Official SDK for interacting with the Eric AI Policy Engine.

-Eric routes user input to the correct AI flow (or a restricted subset of flows) and returns structured, domain-aware results.
+Eric routes incoming text to the correct AI flow, applies policy rules, and returns structured, domain-aware responses.
+Used in Ingomu, EventInterface, and enterprise pilots.

 🚀 Features

-Agentic routing with eric.decide()
+🔁 Agentic routing with eric.decide()

+🔒 Public vs Private key security model

-Manual flow calls with eric.call(flowName, data)
+🧩 Manual flow execution with eric.call()

-Restricted routing with allowedFlows
+🎯 Restricted auto-routing with allowedFlows

-Flow-specific structured responses

-Domain-aware behavior (wellness, events, workplace)

-Full TypeScript typing
+🧱 Strong TypeScript typing

-Production-ready — used in Ingomu, EventInterface, and enterprise pilots
+🧠 Structured responses per domain (events, wellness, business)

+🛡️ Domain whitelisting + rate limiting support

+🧰 Production-ready SDK + Cloud Function backend

 📦 Installation
 npm install eric-sdk

+🔑 API Keys (Important)

+Eric supports two types of API keys:

+🔓 Public Key (pub_xxx)

+Safe for browser use (Vue, React, etc.)

+Rate limited

+Restricted to safe flows only:

+policyDecisionMaker

+shortTextSummary

+announcementRewriter

+Domain-whitelisted (only allowed origins can use it)

+🔐 Private Key (priv_xxx)

+Server-to-server only

+Full access to all flows

+Not domain restricted

+Not rate-limited in the same way (intended for trusted workloads)

+If a private key leaks, anyone can call paid flows — the client who owns the key is billed.
+This is the same security model Stripe, OpenAI, AWS, and Twilio use.

-🔑 Quick Start — Automatic Flow Selection import { EricSDK } from "eric-sdk";
+🔧 Quick Start — Automatic Routing (Public or Private Key) import { EricSDK } from "eric-sdk";

 const eric = new EricSDK({
-  apiKey: process.env.ERIC_API_KEY!,
+  apiKey: process.env.ERIC_API_KEY!,  // pub_ or priv_
   client: "eventinterface",
 });

 const result = await eric.decide({
   text: "I'm overwhelmed today.",
 });

 Example output: